SpinalHDL/VexRiscv/README.md

 - It allow the CPU configuration to cover a very large spectrum of implementation without cooking spagetti code
 - To resume it allow your code base to truly produce a parametrized CPU design

+So again, if you generate the CPU without any plugin, it will only contain the 5 stages definition and their basic arbitration, but nothing else, as everything else, including the program counter is added into the CPU via plugins.

 ### Plugins

 This chapter (WIP) will describe plugins currently implemented